taptrust/taptrust-contracts/README.md

 This code repository incorporates modified versions of substantial portions of the [verite]() project code.
 The original copyright and permission notices for the verite project is included in this project's `LICENSE` file.

+Refer to the [taptrust-sdk-solidity](https://github.com/taptrust/taptrust-sdk-solidity) repository for the implementation of the TapTrust contract Solidity SDK.

 ### Getting Started